Fusion-Power-Plant-Framework/bluemira/documentation/source/equilibria/equilibria.rst

 magnetic cage, it is important to respect the design constraints inherent to the CS and PF coils.
-The CS coils form part of the radial build of the reactor, and for consistency with the rest of the reactor design in the BLUEPRINT code, the thickness of the CS coils is held constant.
+The CS coils form part of the radial build of the reactor, and for consistency with the rest of the reactor design in the bluemira code, the thickness of the CS coils is held constant.
 Depending on the vertical extent of a CS coil, the maximum current, :math:`I_{max}`, that a coil can safely carry is determined by an indicative current density for a coil winding pack: